openaps/AndroidAPSdocs/docs/EN/translations.md

    * Wiki Updates & Änderungen   --->   #wiki-updates-anderungen
    * AAPS-.apk Datei   --->   #aaps-apk-datei

+* Check your link if it is working as intended.
+If it is linking to a new translated headline you may have to wait until next build to be able to check correct link syntax.
+In this case do not forget to make a reminder in your calendar / todo app.

 #### Link translation in Markdown files (.md)

 At the moment two [markup languages](./make-a-PR#code-syntax) are used in wiki.
 Whereas files written in reStructuredText syntax (.rst) always show link address in Crowdin, for files in Markdown syntax (.md) you might have to activate HTML tag displaying in order to translate the link address.